 What this guidance means for your school

-To comply with the regulation, your school needs to:
+To comply with the regulation, your school must:

-- Have assessed the IT (technical) risks of IT systems and services, and put in place proportionate organisational and technical measures - our IT Systems Assessment v.
+- Have assessed the IT (technical) risks of IT systems and services, and put into place proportionate organisational and technical measures.
+Our IT Systems Assessment v.
 NSCS 10-Steps and other cyber security penetration testing services enable you to do this.

-- To provide the resources such as being able to call upon experts to mitigate the impact and manage the breach - our DPO Essentials service provides you with this.
+- Provide the resources such as being able to call upon experts to mitigate the impact and manage the breach - our DPO Essentials service provides you with this

-- Have the confidence that the most senior level of management (Leadership / Governors), have the evidence to show the supervisory authority that all appropriate technological and organisational measures were implemented to minimise the risk of a breach - working with 9ine provides your senior managers with independent, objective, risk based advice and guidance on compliance action and activity
+- Have confidence that the most senior level of management (Leadership / Governors) have the evidence to show the supervisory authority that all appropriate technological and organisational measures were implemented to minimise the risk of a breach.
+Working with 9ine provides your senior managers with independent, objective, risk-based advice and guidance on compliance action and activity.

-- Have the confidence that when a breach has occurred, the most senior level of management (Leadership / Governors) have, within 72 hours, provided the resources to contain and recover the breach - our DPO Essentials service provides you with this.
+- Have confidence that when a breach has occurred, the most senior level of management (Leadership / Governors) have, within 72 hours, provided the resources to contain and recover the breach.
+Our DPO Essentials service provides you with this.